MaloofLab/AtmosphereImages/README.md

 doesn't work when linked from /usr/local/bin added /usr/local/src/satsuma-2.0 to PATH in /etc/environment

+### SmartGit
+downloaded from website and unpacked in /usr/local/src Create desktop launcher

 ### Desktop Aliases
 create on local desktop,
 then copy to /etc/skel/Desktop